Tim---/linux-kernel-reverse/README.md

   * or use Unicorn/angr to emulate the function `kallsyms_on_each_symbol`).

 Once we do that, we should get a text file with the address, type and name of each symbol.

+## Adding symbols

+We can then use a tool (?) to add the symbols to the ELF file.
+This will be recognized by Ghidra and GDB.

+## Compiling the kernel

+For dynamic and static analysis, we need to know the structures used by the kernel.
+We can get them from the vanilla kernel.
+For this, we will compile the vanilla kernel, and use the DWARF information to recover the types.

+However, the structures are highliy dependent on the kernel configuration.
+So we must guess the kernel configuration as close as possible.
+We can do this by trial and error.

+We compile the vanilla kernel with an given configuration, and get a vmlinux.
+To make sure we have a similar configuration, we can compare the kallsyms of both vmlinux.

+Once we have a valid vmlinux, we can use Ghidra to extract the DWARF information, and add them to our proprietary vmlinux.
+We can make sure that the offset of the structure members makes sense.

+We can then add the DWARF information to our ELF file.

+## Unwind info

+TODO